dlebansais/Easly-Language/Doc/Nodes/Assertion.md

 Sometimes, executing a debug instruction can take so much time it's not practical.
 If the compiler is able to detect it, the assertion can be replaced with a simple comment instead.

-An assertion can have an optional tag.
+An assertion can have an optional tag:

 <!---
 Mode=Default